WalletScrutiny/WalletScrutinyCom/_android/net.oblade.krakapi.md

 The app needs a Kraken API-Key and Private Key.

-Adding ads gives the user the ability to have more functionality on the app.

 ## Verdict

 This app **does not have the functionality of a Bitcoin wallet**.